 There are many elements which distinguish the two types of festivals.
 I will elaborate on the five in which I have found to be the greatest, based on my personal experiences:

 1. Participant vs. Spectator

 The main concept of a music festival is simple: you pay money for a ticket that allows you to see musical artists perform on a stage.
 You are mainly attending as a spectator.
 Yes, you can dance, and there may even be other smaller events going on at the festival that you can choose to participate in.
-But the majority of people who are there have come see artists play.
+But the majority of people who are there have come to see musical acts.
 The focus is on the lineup of performers, not you.

 This is not the case at a transformational festival.
 Yes, the music, stages, and dancing certainly play a large part, but there is much more emphasis on other aspects of the festival.
 People don’t only attend to hear music and dance.
 There is interactive artwork that requires participation.
 There are workshops that are both put on by attendees, and require attendees to run.
 In general, if you have a talent, any sort of talent, no matter how random, you are free to express it.
 Attendees are also encouraged to dress however they please, making everyone something to spectate.
 The fact that everyone is considered a participant truly helps to creates a sense of community.

 Of course, some of these aspects apply to music festivals as well.
 Music festivals today are realizing that festival-goers want more than just the music.
 They want an immersive experience.
 This is why more and more music festivals are including participatory elements like interactive artwork and other activities.
 However the primary focus continues to be the lineup - the artists that people have come to see play live.